- Bora Milutinovic turns 76 today

-- The Serb led Mexico, Costa Rica, USA, Nigeria and China PR in it
+- Serbian coached Mexico, Costa Rica, USA, Nigeria and China PR at the World Cup

 - He was the first coach to take four nations past the first round